azizultex/acf-clone-repeater/readme.txt

 == Description ==

 ACF Pro 5.9 comes with a duplicate row feature on its own.
-The “ACF Clone Repeater” plugin is no longer maintained.

 ACF Clone Repeater and Layout Fields in ACF Pro.

 Supports all ACF Native fields.